qbss/installit/README.md

             executable just so happens to have the same name, take care not to replace it by mistake!

-            All programs, scripts, and other files from the below SITE will contain the comment header you see within this file, so grepping for the E-Mail address or GitHub URL below would be a good way to check.

 FILE:       The log file is stored in: /var/log/tfl_insit.log

 SITE:       https://github.com/terminalforlife